Spend Time in Nature to Reduce Stress and Anxiety

 Disconnected: One of the most basic human needs is to feel that you belong and you’re part of a larger tribe.
 But studies show that this concept goes beyond human relationships alone.
 Time in nature results in a sense of belonging to the wider world that is vital for mental health.9

 Angsty: At times, you might feel lost, and begin to wonder what life is all about.
 A dose of awe might remind you just how wondrous the world is.
 Nature provides trees that were hundreds of years old before you were even born, towering mountains that touch the clouds and a sky full of uncountable stars.
 When it comes to awe-inspiring awesomeness, nature leaves our jaws dropping and spines tingling, and rekindles the realization that we’re a tiny part of an incredible universe.
 What’s more powerful than that?

 Consider seeing a mental health professional if your symptoms are serious, but if you’re feeling a tinge of any of the blues listed above, try something like:

 - Add a daily walk on a local hiking trail to your regimen.

-- Go on a bike ride in the park instead of hitting the gym for your cardio.
+- Go on a bike ride around your neighborhood.

 1 Capaldi C, Dopko RL, Zelenski J. The relationship between nature connectedness and happiness: a meta-analysis.
 Frontiers in Psychology.
 2014. doi: 10.3389/fpsyg.2014.00976.